vdsabev/overstate/README.md

 - [Follow me on Twitter](https://twitter.com/vdsabev) for updates and random thoughts

 ### Wait, I want to run this library on a potato, how big is it?
 Always going on about size, are you?
-Well, [the minified code](https://unpkg.com/derpy) is around 1162 bytes, or 747 bytes gzipped.
+Well, [the minified code](https://unpkg.com/derpy) is 1220 bytes, or 764 bytes gzipped.
 I hope you're happy.

 I think we all know why you're so obsessed with size though, and we're secretly laughing at you.